goblinfactory/blog/README.md

 #### 26.01.17

 My backups started running very slowly, even when I was backing up to a local USB disk, and would sometimes look like they had 'hung' for hours.
-After changing
+The following fixed it for me.

 **It's such a Pity Moore's Law never applied to backups!**

-- use external usb, don't do over network. (obvious)
+- use external usb 3 on a thunderbolt connection, don't do over network. (obvious)
 - exclude your `java android sdk` folders, these contain gigabyte files.
 (You'll have some big files here if you do any android, xamarin, ios, ionic dev work.)
 - exclude any vmware, virtualbox files, etc.
 - temporarily disable sophos `live protection`.
 At the very least disable during the first big backup, backing up for the first time.